jcazevedo/jcazevedo.net/posts/_posts/2020-09-02-september-leetcoding-challenge-day-1.md

 problem each day of the month.
 Solving all problems within 24 hours of their release makes you eligible for some rewards.
-I have been solving these monthly challenges for fun since April, but decided to start writing a bit about them in September.
+I have been solving these monthly challenges for fun since April, but decided to start writing a bit about them in [September][september-challenge].
 It's very easy to find solutions for most of these problems online, but I'll try to post these the day after the challenge, to avoid unnecessary copying.
 I'm solving these problems in C++, since it's my language of choice for this type of algorithmic programming problems.

 The problem for September 1 is [Largest Time for Given Digits][problem].
 The statement is straightforward: given 4 digits, return the largest 24 hour time